nikita-tukkel/stationeers-cynofield-mods/readme.md

 | mod1332  | Augmented Reality Mod |
 | test  | Unit tests |

-4. There is a second repository with binary files (e.g., Unity assets bundles), `stationeers-cynofield-mods-binaries`.
+4. There is a second Git repository with binary files (e.g., Unity assets bundles), `stationeers-cynofield-mods-binaries`.
 You may need to download it as well.

 # Development environment setup